logo for gamblingteachers.com

 Slightly more advanced strategy involves paying close attention to the dealer’s upcard.
 For example, if you hold an Ace-King in your hand and the dealer’s exposed card is below a king and matches one of your other cards, you should bet.

-Other factors that you should keep an eye out for include the remaining cards in your Ace-King hand (do you have a queen as well, while the dealer shows garbage?) and the comparative rank of the dealer’s card to your remaining cards.
+Other factors that you should keep an eye out for include the remaining cards in your Ace-King hand: Do you have a queen as well, while the dealer shows garbage? plus the comparative rank of the dealer’s card to your remaining cards.

 aka: Let it Ride